Me.jpg

 So, as mentioned earlier, this isn’t necessarily a continuation of Bananya, since the cliffhanger from Season 2 was not resolved and they’re no longer on Earth.
 However, this wouldn’t be a SoraRabbit post if I didn’t overthink things!

 On my second viewing of this season I found some links and developed a theory.
-The cat-shaped planet from Season 2 can be seen from the space station on the final episode.
-Many of Bananya’s friends show up in cameo appearances.
-King Bananya is helped across the street, Daddy Bananya and Tabby Bananya are in New Banana City.
+The cat-shaped planet from Season 2 can be seen from the space ship on the final episode.
+Many of Bananya’s friends from Seasons 1 and 2 show up in cameo appearances.
+King Bananya is helped across the street, Daddy Bananya and Tabby Bananya are in New Bananya City.
 Someone that sure looks a lot like Bananyako shows up.
-And when Pallas’s Cat is creeping on them on Christmas, the one Bananya greets is Droopy-eared Bananya!
+And when Pallas’s Cat is creeping on them at Christmas, the one Bananya greets is Droopy-eared Bananya!
+So characters from both seasons live on the blue planet.
 This brings us to my theory.

 Yes.
 Absolutely yes.
 (Credit: Kyō Yatate.
 Studio: Gathering)